DZakh/rescript-schema/IDEAS.md

 - Make the TS code reuse rescript output instead of creating a separate bundle

-- Inline literals check used in S.object
+- Inline literals check used in S.object (Optimize S.literalVariant without transform)

 - Add S.function (?)
 (An alternative for external ???)